nickbabcock/sff.life/content/blog/a-look-at-jhack-one2-plugin-and-distro/index.md

 I'm excited as smaller bricks may remove some of stigma that bricks carry in the community, and allow for more creative case designs.

 I'm also excited for boards to phase out the 24pin connection all together or offer multiple power input connections.
 While mostly relegated to workstation and server motherboards, some (like this [X11SDV-8C+-TLN2F](https://www.supermicro.com/en/products/motherboard/X11SDV-8C+-TLN2F)) are able to receive a 12v DC input directly.
 Builds like with those can be seriously clean as they don't even need a plugin unit or dc distro board.
-For example, one user on the sff forums [hooked his Meanwell PSU directly to the board](https://smallformfactor.net/forum/threads/project-pure-3l-apu-case-meanwell-support.8588/page-16#post-148224), so the only cables needed are the power button, and 3 wires for power entry to the psu, the a few wires from psu to the board.
+For example, one user on the sff forums [hooked his Meanwell PSU directly to the board](https://smallformfactor.net/forum/threads/project-pure-3l-apu-case-meanwell-support.8588/page-16#post-148224), so the only cables needed are the power button, 3 wires for power entry to the psu, and the a few wires from psu to the board.

 ## Conclusion

 - The ONE2 plugin and distro are good looking, compact, and high quality
 - The included 12v brick in the kit is bulky, but also good quality
 - One can replace the brick with an internal 12v AC-DC PSU and reuse the plugin and distro
-- The distro kit for the S4M allows for those with non-existant wiring skills (like yours truly) dip their toes into the 12v ecosystem
+- The distro kit for the S4M allows for those with non-existant wiring skills (like yours truly) to dip their toes into the 12v ecosystem
 - J-HACK has excellent customer support
-- Distro 400 powers the CPU
+- Remember, when the distro and plugin are used together, power the CPU from the distro.
 - Neither the distro 400 or the plugin unit can power a cpu that pulls more than 144W

 Definitely gets recommendation from me.
 If you are more comfortable with wiring or a have a custom layout, you can buy the distro 400 and plugin unit standalone.